aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-shapes/working-with-visio-shape-data/_index.md

 #### **Read Programming Sample**
 The code snippets below reads shape data (custom properties).

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-ReadAllShapeProps-ReadAllShapeProps.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-ReadAllShapeProps-ReadAllShapeProps.java" >}}
 ### **Read a Shape Property by Name**
 The code snippet below reads a shape property by name (custom property).
 #### **Read by Name Programming Sample**
-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-ReadShapePropByName-ReadShapePropByName.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-ReadShapePropByName-ReadShapePropByName.java" >}}
 ## **Use Connection indexes to connect shapes**
 Aspose.Diagram for Java API already allows developers to add new connecting points on the shape, and developers can now connect shapes using connection indexes.
 ### **Use Connection indexes to connect shapes**